jack828/mdns-mingler/README.md

 ## IPv6

-This can support it really easily but I am scared of it but will accept a PR.
+This can support it fairly easily but I am scared of it but will accept a PR.
+I also spent far too long on this and don't have IPv6 network to test on.

+## Development

+You'll need:

+ - GCC
+ - Make
+ - Libuv (as in libuv1-dev)
+ - argp
+ - Sanity (/s)

+A watcher facility is provided using nodemon, because I am most familiar with it.

+See the [Makefile](./Makefile) for commands etc.

 # Author